 But more importantly, they want to see your resiliency, determination, etc. How you’ll handle challenges and setbacks (a tough project, or being asked to do something that isn’t quite on your job description or having to work late, fill in for another team member, etc.)

-And although that how much you will handle this if the jobs are very much harder than you may be expected to learn and grown and may get started in that.
+And although that is how much you will handle this if the jobs are very much harder than you may be expected to learn and grow and may get started in that.
 Later they do not want to hire someone who will quit or give up and also waste their valuable time.

 How to Answer “What Motivates You?” – Do’s and Don’ts

 Although You can also say that you are very much motivated for the purpose of solving complex technical challenges.
+Connect your answer to the best resumes and job-related skills.

-And you may say that you love a collaborating and also accomplishing bigger things as an important part of a team or group, and mainly that’s what you drive to do your very best performance for each and every day and also only says this if the suitable jobs involve a group or teamwork.
+And you may say that you love collaborating and also accomplishing bigger things as an important part of a team or group, and mainly that’s what drives you to do your very best performance for each and every day and also only says this if the suitable jobs involve a group or teamwork.

-Everything you say in the interview needs to be tailored to the company. although you just need to think that about the job or work that they are really offering and so to make sure your all answers fit in with that, and also or they won’t hire you in work or a suitable job.
+Everything you say in the interview needs to be tailored to the company. although you just need to think about the job or work that they are really offering and so to make sure your all answers fit in with that, and also or they won’t hire you in work or a suitable job.

-You may also communicate about personal interests so that tie in with the work or suitable job.
-Maybe you are really a big fan of playing a music guitar but can't able to become a professional in that field.
+You may also communicate about personal interests so that you tie in with the work or suitable job.
+Maybe you are really a big fan of playing a music guitar but can't become a professional in that field.
 So you may interview for a suitable job as a music producer or composer.
 Or else as a guitar designer or director.
 Or a guitar teacher.

 Let’s talking about what NOT to do now is,